tarotum/react-github-api/readme.md

-# Simple work with github api
+# Simple work with Apollo GraphQL and github api

 #### Commands: